Letters from the Specific Carbohydrate Diet support group

 protein (muscle) and lactate and go through a process called gluconeogenesis

 (literally the making of new glucose) and convert it into glucose.
-This is
+This

 bad as it has the potential to break down muscle tissue.